 The observational methods are broadly categorized into the following types,

 1. Naturalistic Observation

-If the researcher made the observations in real-life or natural settings such as schools, institutes, homes, open environments, etc., without interfering with the phenomena under observation, then it is known as naturalistic observation.
+If the researcher has made the observations in real-life or natural settings such as schools, institutes, homes, open environments, etc., without interfering with the phenomena under observation, then it is known as naturalistic observation.
 In this type of observation, the researcher does not manipulate or control any situation, and he/she only records the spontaneous behavior of the subject (individual or event under investigation) in their natural environment.
-Naturalistic observations provide more generalized results because of the natural settings but it’s difficult to manage the extraneous variables in natural observations and ethical issues of privacy interference and observer’s bias are some other major problems of naturalistic observations.
+Naturalistic observations provide more generalized results because of the natural settings, but it’s difficult to manage the extraneous variables in natural observations and ethical issues of privacy interference and observer bias are some other major problems of naturalistic observations.